mskramst/dev/README.md

 clean that can be turned on to remove the coding folder.

   ./docker-prompt is useful for seeing a color prompt within a container.

+To reattach to the container

+You can use docker ps -a to view the containers and then docker start -ia lang-proj